badranX/yaml-datasets/README.md

 ### YAMLd Rules:

-- The file ends with a top-level key *data* or *dataset* that contain the list of entries in the dataset
+- The file ends with a top-level key `data` or `dataset` that contain the list of entries in the dataset.
-- Everything before is considered meta-data
+- Everything before is considered meta-data.

 ### Example